Bryan-Lor/Arrange/README.md

 [![Visit App](https://img.shields.io/badge/Visit_App-1E90FF?style=for-the-badge)](https://bryanlor-arrange.netlify.app/)

 ##
-Originally I wanted to develop an application to organize my projects while learning HTML DOM manipulation.
-This led to the creation of Arrange, which proved to be a great learning experience.
-To expand my knowledge of React and how it dynamically updates DOM, I decided to structure the project to use only vanilla JavaScript.
-As a result, I learned that manually handling DOMs is a pain.
-I now understand why frameworks such as React are widely appreciated and utilized.
-Additionally, I have configured Arrange to be linked and deployed on Netlify.
+I developed Arrange as a personal project to organize my tasks while gaining expertise in HTML DOM manipulation.
+In the process, I gained valuable insights into the benefits of using React for dynamic DOM updates over manual handling.
+This project was also deployed on Netlify for easy access.

 **Lessons Learned:**
 - Creating Single Page Applications